 Crane driver Crane operator

-Crane drivers operate machinery used to lift and move heavy materials and equipment on construction, quarrying and mining sites, and in warehouses and ports.
+Crane drivers operate lifting machinery on construction, quarrying and mining sites, at ports and in warehouses.

 1. Entry requirements

 - experience of working on a construction site or using heavy plant machinery like excavators

 - a valid Construction Plant Competence Scheme (CPCS) card